Skip to content

 What happens if I’m leasing the battery on my electric vehicle?

-If you have a leased electric car battery, you’ll need to make this clear to your insurance provider when you take out a policy.
+Leasing is very uncommon these days.
+But if you do have a leased electric car battery, you’ll need to make this clear to your insurance provider when you take out a policy.
+That’s so they can make sure any claims are paid out correctly.

 What if someone trips over my charging cable?

-It’s a good idea to make sure liability for any accidents or injury is covered by your car insurance policy, especially if your car is parked on a busy street.
+It’s a good idea to make sure liability for any accidents or injury is covered by your car insurance policy, especially if your car is going to be charged on a busy street.

 To prevent anyone from tripping, you can buy a raised cable protector to make it more visible to pedestrians.